kumagai-group/pydefect/docs_rst/tutorial.rst

 We then generate :code:`INCAR`, :code:`POTCAR`, :code:`KPOINTS`
 files for competing solids and molecules.
-Note, we need to use the **common cutoff energy**, :code:`ENCUT`, for comparing the total energies, which is increased to 1.3 times of **max** :code:`ENMAX` between the constituent POTCARs.
+We need to use the **common cutoff energy**, :code:`ENCUT`, for comparing the total energies, which is increased to 1.3 times of **max** :code:`ENMAX` between the constituent POTCARs.
-In case of MgSe, :code:`ENMAX` of Mg and O are 200.0 and 211.555 eV, so we need to set :code:`ENCUT = 275.022`, using the :code:`vise`
+In case of MgAl2O4, :code:`ENMAX` of Mg, Al, and O are 200.0, 240.3 and 400.0 eV,
+so we need to set :code:`ENCUT = 520.0`, using the :code:`vise`.
+This is also written in the INCAR file in unitcell/structure_opt directory.

 ::

-    for i in *_*/;do cd $i; vise vs -uis ENCUT 275.022 -x pbesol ; cd ../;done
+    for i in *_*/;do cd $i; vise vs -uis ENCUT 520.0 -x pbesol ; cd ../;done

-The target material, namely MgSe in this example, has already been calculated, so we do not have to iterate the same calculations;
+The target material, namely MgAl2O4 in this example, has already been calculated, so we do not have to iterate the same calculations;
-instead make a symbolic link by :code:`ln -s ../unitcell/structure_opt MgSe` after removing :code:`MgSe_mp-13031/`.
+instead make a symbolic link by :code:`ln -s ../unitcell/structure_opt MgAl2O4` and remove :code:`MgAl2O4_mp-3536/`.
 However, if we calculate it with different :code:`ENMAX` to be consistent with larger :code:`ENMAX` of dopant atoms, we need to calculate it again.